Essenceia/essenceia.github.io/content/thoughts/Broken_Doc/index.md

 This is why you should run LVS kids.

-At least I can find solace in the kawaii pixel art on metal4, and the fact that there were other analog design in this tapeout.
+At least I can find solace in the kawaii pixel art on metal4, and the fact that there was other analog ring oscillator analog design in this tapeout.
 But mostly in the fact that this is another analog design.

 Now that the lamenting is over, the questions can transition from "How did I not see this ?" and "Is the second ring oscillator alright ?" to